damienissa/APNSSimulator/README.md

 ## Updates:
 ### Added custom mode
-In the custom mode you can create your own APS and send it to device
+In the custom mode you can create your own APS and send it to the Simulator
 <div class="row">
         <img src="custom.png" width="320">
         <img src="basic.png" width="320">